iyassou/local-separators/README.md

 ## What's inside?

-`datasets` holds the datasets I used in my thesis. `src` is where the interesting stuff resides. `src\local_separators.py` is the work horse that underpins this. `src/playground.py` is a large complicated mess of code snippets used for generating figures and trying stuff out in general.
+`datasets` holds the datasets I used in my thesis save for `roadNetCA`. `src` is where the interesting stuff resides. `src\local_separators.py` is the work horse that underpins this. `src/playground.py` is a large complicated mess of code snippets used for generating figures and trying stuff out in general.

 ## What's next?